Tochinowaka Michihiro: Retirement from sumo

 Following his retirement, he joined the Hakuju Bioscience Research Institute, which handles healthcare equipment and food, and he currently provides healthcare guidance as the manager of Hakuju Plaza.

 Family

-Though his father is Zainichi Korean and his mother is a Korean immigrant, Tochinowaka chose to take Japanese citizenship.
-This also enabled Kasugano stable to accept him despite already having a foreigner, Georgian Tochinoshin.
+His father is Zainichi Korean and his mother is a Korean immigrant.
+Tochinowaka was born and raised in Japan, enabling Kasugano stable to accept him despite already having a foreigner, Georgian Tochinoshin.

 Fighting style

 Tochinowaka was a yotsu sumo wrestler who preferred techniques involving grabbing the opponent's mawashi.
 His favourite grip was hidari-yotsu, with his right hand outside and left hand inside his opponent's arms.
 Nearly half his career victories to date were achieved with just two kimarite or techniques, yori-kiri (force out) and oshi-dashi (push out), the two most common in sumo.